 412 – Tactical Response Call-out Procedures (SWAT)

-This policy identifies the circumstances that require consideration of a tactical response and the notification and reporting procedures that shall be followed when requesting a tactical response.
 The engagement of a tactical response shall not preclude deputies on the scene from performing life-saving maneuvers while waiting for the arrival of assistance.
-[CALEA Standard 46.2.1]

 Field Operations Division (FOD) Commander: The captain assigned as the Field Operations Division commander.